zhang-xd18/AlterOpt/README.md

     --store-num 100 \  # number of stored data for knowledge review n --period 2  # review period p
 ```
+##### Performance on additional datasets
+We also evaluate the performance of the alternating optimization framework on COST2100.
+The scenarios of SemiUrban_LOS, SemiUrban_NLOS, and IndoorHall are utilized.
+The results on COST2100 can be found in COST2100.PNG in the 'results' directory.

 ## Acknowledgment